What is included with our Offline Category Database?

-Advantages of using the offline database are:
+Advantages of using the Offline Category Database

-- By the terms of the SLA, the licensee is in full control
+- By the terms of the SLA, the licensee is in full control.

-- Supports high volume workloads, is not limited by bandwidth or our servers’ speed
+- Supports high volume workloads, is not limited by bandwidth or our servers’ speed.

-- You receive updates every 3 months
+- You receive updates every three months.

-- Can’t categorize new sites (it’s possible to combine this with a locally hosted server, or use our servers to defer to the regular API for new sites, if privacy compliance allows)
+- Can’t categorize new sites (it’s possible to combine this with a locally hosted server, or use our servers to defer to the regular API for new sites if privacy compliance allows).

 - No support for keyword classification (can be deferred to a server as well)

-For example, under the directory ‘News’ there will be a file called “domains” and it will contain:
+For example, under the directory ‘News’ there will be a file called “domains”, and it will contain: